UPDATED THROUGH OCTOBER 21, 2018

 Vice-Chair: Susan Harvey

-Members: LarKen Buchanan, Luke Hansen, Hendrick Haynes, Warren Iverson, Marcia Knadle (non-GMVUAC member), Sue Neuner, Celia Parker, and Paul Schultz
+Members: LarKen Buchanan, Luke Hansen, Hendrick Haynes, Warren Iverson, Sue Neuner, and Celia Parker.
+Non-GMVUAC Members: Marcia Knadle and Paul Schultz.

 Mission: Study environment, regional parks, historic landmarks, natural habitats, water quality, flood control and surface water management, wastewater, and solid waste.